PlayStation 4 system software: PSSL

-Besides the kernel and related components, other components included and worth mentioning are Cairo, jQuery, Lua, Mono, OpenSSL, WebKit, and the Pixman rendering library.

-Many of these are open-source software, although the PlayStation 4 is not an open console.

-The Software Development Kit (SDK) is based on LLVM and Clang, which Sony has chosen due to its conformant C and C++ front-ends, C++11 support, compiler optimization and diagnostics.

 Graphical shell

 The PlayStation 4 uses the PlayStation Dynamic Menu as its graphical shell, in contrast to the XrossMediaBar (XMB) used by the PlayStation Portable and PlayStation 3, as well as the LiveArea used by the PlayStation Vita and PlayStation TV.
 It is named "Dynamic Menu" because the options it offers to players are context-sensitive, changing based on what a player is actually doing with their PlayStation 4 at any given time.
 This makes navigation simpler than the previous iteration.
 This dynamic menu can alter itself so that there's as little time as possible between the users placing a game in the disc drive and the actual gameplay beginning.

 The PlayStation 4's user interface attempts simplicity as a priority.
 The main place for entertainment options, the Content area, is prominently displayed with large square icons on a horizontal line arranged by the most recently used.
 Users can scroll through this gamer newsfeed in an alternating, brick-like formation reminiscent of the social media site Pinterest.
 Many other main objects will display additional information when having the cursor selected on them.
 A game may have news updates or advertisements for its downloadable content.
 Recently played games receive tiles along with a number of mandatory items like the Live from PlayStation and the Internet Browser applications.
 Content icon customization and options on how to sort them would give players a way to mold the display to better suit their needs.